ielod/mnbexchangerates/README.md

 To install use e.g. pip:

-> sudo pip install .
+> python -m pip install .

 This will install the CLI.